How can consumer awareness for chestnuts be increased economically?

 the best producing variety for your conditions.
 The experts say its important to

 establish your orchard with grafted trees.
-This is excellent advice if
+This is excellent advice no matter

 everywhere.
 For example, Marival trees take light frosts at the time

-winter cold better than European varieties.
-The bottom line is no
+chestnut trees take winter cold better than European varieties.
+The bottom

 |